 The list cites only bibliographic information.
 The number and publication issue of the Choice review are also provided, to assist readers wishing detailed evaluations of the titles.
 In addition, Choice Reviews Online tags all reviews that have been designated as Outstanding Academic Titles.

 The Companion was ranked no. 11 in the 2012 Choice Reviews’ OAT list of 644 titles

 The book is 11th in the top 9% of the OAT selected titles

 The book is 11th of c.
 7,000 titles reviewed during 2012

 The Companion book in concert

-In 2013 a full concert was built around the format of the Companion.
+In 2013 a full concert - Compánach - was built around the format of the Companion.
 This uses the A-Z structure of the book, covering music of every county in Ireland and all tune-types.
-For the narrative it uses images – c.
+For the narrative it uses images - c.
 600 large-format pictures back projected on a 4-metre screen which is behind the performers.
 Some of these are historical, but c.
 400 are high-quality contemporary shots of musicians and places in Ireland, most are the work of Belgian-Irish photographer Jacques Piraprez Nutan.
-Full details here, and a short video extract is on Youtube.
+Full details here, and a short video extract - Co.
+Clare - is on Vimeo.

 About the editor